googleapis/google-api-python-client/samples/compute/README.md

 When you create your instance, you might want to include instance metadata such as a [startup script](https://cloud.google.com/compute/docs/startupscript), configuration variables, and SSH keys.
 In the example above, you used the `metadata` field in your request body to specify a startup script for the instance and some configuration variables as key/values pairs.
-The startup script, listed below, shows how to read these variables and use them to apply text to an image and upload it to [Cloud Storage](https://cloud.google.com/storage).
+The [startup-script.sh](startup-script.sh) shows how to read these variables and use them to apply text to an image and upload it to [Cloud Storage](https://cloud.google.com/storage).

-The contents of the startup script used in this example can be found in [startup-script.sh](startup-script.sh).

 ## Deleting an Instance

-To delete an instance, you need to call the `instances().delete` method and provide the name, zone, and project ID of the instance to delete.
+To delete an instance, you need to call the `compute.instances().delete()` method and provide the name, zone, and project ID of the instance to delete.
 Because you set the `autoDelete` parameter for the boot disk it is also deleted when the instance is deleted.
 This setting is off by default but is useful when your use case calls for disks and instances to be deleted together.